Growth model with externalities for energetic transition via MFG with common external variable: Mathematical analysis

 \subsection{Existence of a weak equilibrium}

-To provide the existence of equilibria under more general assumptions, we use the notion of weak equilibria introduced in \cite[Definition 2.23, Vol. II]{carmona2018probabilistic}.
+To provide the existence of equilibria under more general assumptions and not rely on the contraction condition \eqref{ass:contraction} anymore, we use the notion of weak equilibria introduced in \cite[Definition 2.23, Vol. II]{carmona2018probabilistic}.
 The main difference with a strong solution is that the probabilistic setup is no longer fixed a priori.

-\begin{definition} The MFG problem admits a weak equilibrium if we can find a probabilistic setup $(\Omega,\cF, \F, \bP)$ as in \textbf{paragraph Stochastic context (S)} (see page \pageref{stochastic-context}) for which there exists a $\F-$adapted continuous process $(k,p)$ such that $\F$ is compatible with $(k_0, p_0, W^0, \cL((k,W)\vert\cF^0), W)$ and $(k,p)$ solves, together with some tuple $(y,z,z^0,M)$, the following McKean-Vlasov FBSDE:
+\begin{definition} We say that the MFG problem \eqref{Nash-eq} admits a weak equilibrium if we can find a probabilistic setup $(\Omega,\cF, \F, \bP)$ as in \textbf{paragraph Stochastic context (S)} (see page \pageref{stochastic-context}) for which there exists a $\F-$adapted continuous process $(k,p)$ such that $\F$ is compatible with the tuple $(k_0, p_0, W^0, \cL((k,W)\vert\cF^0), W)$ and the variable $(k,p)$ solves, together with some tuple $(y,z,z^0,M)$, the following McKean-Vlasov FBSDE: